Report: Homes more affordable in US than in many nations - NewsBreak

 Report: Homes more affordable in US than in many nations

-( NewsNation ) — Housing prices are hitting records in the U.S, so it might come as a surprise that the average real estate price in this country is still much more affordable for middle-class homebuyers than in many other major nations, according to a Demographia International Housing study.Half of New York renters pay too much rent

-The study examined middle-income housing affordability in 92 major housing markets in eight nations: Australia, Canada, China, Ireland, New Zealand, Singapore, the United Kingdom, and the United States.

 The most affordable market listed was Pittsburgh, with 2.7 as the “median multiple.”
 The most affordable market listed was Pittsburgh, with 2.7 as the “median multiple.”
-A multiple of 3.0 and under is considered affordable, while 5.1 and above is considered “severely unaffordable.”$18M announced to increase housing opportunities in the Capital Region
+A multiple of 3.0 and under is considered affordable, while 5.1 and above is considered “severely unaffordable.”Jan.
+6 suspect arrested after allegedly bragging to Uber driver

 The “median multiple” is a price-to-income ratio, which is the median house price divided by the gross median household income (pre-tax), according to Demographia International.